yugasun/site/README.md

 This site is 100% serverless! :tada:

-Built using react, redux and [gatsby](https://github.com/gatsbyjs/gatsby) this site is statically built and hosted on the [netlify](https://www.netlify.com/) CDN for 🔥blazingly fast performance and scale.
+Built using react and [gatsby](https://github.com/gatsbyjs/gatsby) this site is statically built and hosted on the [netlify](https://www.netlify.com/) CDN for 🔥blazingly fast performance and scale.

 The [docs](https://github.com/serverless/serverless/tree/master/docs), and [blog](https://github.com/serverless/blog) are hosted on github, so if you see a typo or error feel free to contribute back!